Bengejd/NOLS/.github/CONTRIBUTING.md

-# RSO Developer Guide
+# NOLS Developer Guide
-This is a short guide on how to contribute to RSO.
+This is a short guide on how to contribute to NOLS.
 Please read the document in full before submitting a pull-request.

 ### Testing your changes

+You should update any unit tests in the `./test/index.js` file as you alter code.

+Your pull-request will be ran through TravisCI and will automatically be denied by our bot, if your build does not pass testing & a certain coverage percentage.

+There are two commands to run testing

+ - `npm run build:test` which will build & run the local package to test changes manually.

+ - `npm run test` will build & run the mocha unit tests, as well report the project codeCoverage.

 ### Cleaning the code